muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Conclusion

 All the problems listed above are enough to doom a technology on their own.
-Combined they are fatal.
-Considering adaption, TCO issues and knowing tech migration cycles, even considering a total shift to this tech is foolish.
-The issue goes beyond to being able to demonsrate a car drives on batteries from point A to point B. The industry will soon realize if all cars, heavy transport, shipping, air flight cannot be battery electric, it's best not to shift even a portion of energy use to battery electric.
-This technology simply has no future.
+Combined, they are fatal.
+Considering adaption, TCO issues and knowing tech migration cycles, even considering a total shift to this tech would be foolish.
+The issue goes beyond to being able to demonstrate a car can move on batteries from point A to point B. There are larger engineering, economic issues involved here.
+The industry will soon realize if all cars, heavy transport, shipping, air flight cannot be battery electric, it's best not to shift even a portion of energy use to battery electric.
+Sadly for its proponents this technology simply has no future.

 References